 - During a work training session

-Disputing a claim at the Administrative Appeals Tribunal (AAT)
+Disputing a claim to the Administrative Appeals Tribunal (AAT)

-We regularly represent Commonwealth employees at the AAT and have been doing so for more than 20 years.
+We regularly represent Commonwealth employees at the AAT and have been doing so for a long period of time.

 Our firm has settled an extensive number of claims and has run numerous cases to trial when necessary.